Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

     System.out.println("positive");
 ```
 ### Answer
-- This code prints "positive" every time because the semicolon after the if statment end the statement there
+- This code prints "positive" every time because the semicolon after the if statement ends the statement there

 ## S4 — Method `childSimulation`
 - Method name: `childSimulation`
 - Inputs: `int n`
 - Returns: `None`
-- Description: Prints out the average amount of kids you need to have to have both a boy and girl
+- Description: Prints out the average number of kids you need to have to have both a boy and girl

 ## S5 — Method `threeDice`
 - Method name: `threeDice`
 - Inputs: `int n`
 - Returns: `None`
-- Description: Prints out the average of the 3 pre-difined dice sets
+- Description: Prints out the average of the 3 predefined dice sets

 ## S6 — Method `estimateRoot`
 - Method name: `estimateRoot`
 - Inputs: `int base`
 - Returns: `None`
-- Description: Prints out the priciple square root of `base`using Newtens algorythem
+- Description: Prints out the principal square root of `base`using Newton's algorithm

 ## S7 — Method `negEstimateRoot`
 - Method name: `negEstimateRoot`
 - Inputs: `int base`
 - Returns: `None`
-- Description: Prints out the negitive square root of `base` using Newtens algorythem
+- Description: Prints out the negative square root of `base` using Newton's algorithm

-## S8 — Getting Negitive Root from Root Function
+## S8 — Getting Negative Root from Root Function
 ### Question
 - Try to use the program you wrote for S6 to find the square root of a negative number.
 What does it do?
 Can you explain why?
 ### Answer